bhaktofmahakal/ai-counsellor-hf/README.md

 ---

 ## 🎯 Our Vision
 To democratize high-end education consulting.
 We believe every student deserves a mentor who understands their data, respects their goals, and drives them toward execution.

-**Built for the AI Counsellor Hackathon.** 🚀